 Python is a general-purpose, high-level programming language widely used in web development.
 Unlike many people would guess, Python is not only used for back-end development, but it can also be handy in front-end development.
 It is a universal language that can be used for both backend and frontend development and server-side scripting.
 Python is known for its easy-to-read syntax and its ability to create applications quickly.
 Apart from web development, it can be used to build web applications, create desktop applications and even develop mobile apps.
 Python has become popular among developers due to its wide range of frameworks and libraries that allow them to develop complex applications with minimal code fast.

-Python has several front-end frameworks that are suitable for different types of projects.
+There are several Python frontend frameworks that are suitable for different types of projects.
 Each framework has its own advantages and disadvantages, which should be considered when selecting the right one for your project.

 Backend development with Python

 Python is an increasingly popular language for back-end development.
 It is versatile and has a wide range of libraries that back-end developers can use to interact with databases, build APIs, and create web applications.
 With its simple syntax, Python makes it easy to write clean and maintainable code, making it an excellent choice for back-end development.